ZachGoldberg/Startup-CTO-Handbook/StartupCTOHandbook.md

  Automatically scaling services up and down with load

- ere are two general approaches to container management: hosted and self-managing.
+ There are two general approaches to container management: hosted and self-managing.

 Hosted Container Management